ethteck/splat/docs/Adding-Symbols.md

 This attribute has to be specified on all symbols that share the same vram or name.

+**Warning**: Take in mind that using this feature for assembly symbols may produce errors on the build, like duplicated symbol errors on the linker.
+Use with caution.

 **Example**
 ```ini
 obj_fallCA1_tex_rgb_ia8 = 0x06013118; // allow_duplicated:True